 What is a Corneal Transplant?

-Corneal transplant surgery or corneal graft procedure is done to replace a diseased or damaged cornea with healthy donor cornea tissue.
+Corneal transplant surgery (or corneal graft surgery) is done to replace a diseased or damaged cornea with healthy donor cornea tissue.
 It is helpful for people with progressive corneal disease like Fuchs dystrophy or keratoconus, along with cornea damaged by severe scarring due to injury or infections like keratitis.
 Cornea transplants are also helpful following eye surgeries which have resulted in damaged corneas.

 Visual recovery is much improved and faster in the case of DMEK, along with the decreased risk of complications.
 Our cornea clinic in London, UK, is a specialist clinic for DMEK surgery.